rvl-q/KuberParts/part2/e204/Readme.md

 [Public checkout of the previous version here at end of part 1.](../../part1/e113/Project.v0.7/)

-Latest version will be publlishes one way or another before end of part 2.
+Latest version will be publlished one way or another before end of part 2.

 The used [yaml file](./manifests/persistent/namespace.yaml) for the new namespace.
 ```